rism-digital/verovio-reference-book/_book/03-interactive-notation/02-encoding-formats.md

 title: "Encoding formats"
 ---

 The primary notation encoding format used with Verovio is MEI; however, Verovio supports conversion from a number of other formats, including MusicXML.
-In this tutorial we will look at how we can get Verovio to convert a compressed  MusicXML to MEI.
+In this tutorial we will look at how we can get Verovio to convert a compressed MusicXML file to MEI.

 ### Saving as MEI